 Pleased as I was with the appearance of the people and their houses, the first communication I had with them was by no means calculated to give me a favourable idea of their politeness.
 They are visited by no persons but those who have commercial dealings with them, and they are perfectly unacquainted with any other travellers on foot than pedlars, beggars, and vagrants.
 They live in affluence, and necessarily despise what looks like poverty.
-Pedestrians are always poor, and when I asked at a respectable inn at the village of Drochterson for a bed, I was very rudely refused. came angry, and remonstrated in a manner to which the landlord was not accustomed, and he shut his door against me.
-A different manner of addressing him than that I had adopted would probably have obtained me all I wished, and I had myself partly to blame for his rudeness. the civility or incivility of strangers depends on our own manners.
+Pedestrians are always poor, and when I asked at a respectable inn at the village of Drochterson for a bed, I was very rudely refused.
+I became angry, and remonstrated in a manner to which the landlord was not accustomed, and he shut his door against me.
+A different manner of addressing him than that I had adopted would probably have obtained me all I wished, and I had myself partly to blame for his rudeness.
+Much of the civility or incivility of strangers depends on our own manners.
 Those who are constantly haughty and rude will find only grinning servility, which pays itself for its baseness by cheating, or neglect and rudeness from spirits somewhat like their own, which disdain to be insulted.
 We often make ourselves that character we ascribe to foreigners.
-In the course of my wanderings, I have often said with Goethe.
+In the course of my wanderings, I have often said with Goethe,

-Glücklich wem doch Mutter Natur die rechte Gestalt gab Denn sie empfiehlet ihn stets und nir gends ist er ein Fremdling. " • ed.
+"Glücklich wem doch Mutter Natur die rechte Gestalt gab Denn sie empfiehlet ihn stets und nir gends ist er ein Fremdling."?

+Sometimes I have said it in sadness, from not having found the proper means to recommend myself to attention, and sometimes with contentment, from the kindness with which I have been welcomed.
 A solitary foot traveller can never command respect from the quantity of gold he is expected to disburse, and he must never treat landlords, particularly German landlords, who are accustomed to a sort of equality with their guests, like people who are beneath him.
 He must buy civility and attention by complaisance and politeness.